kjell/mcn-2020-git-haiku/index.md

-The summer grasses.
+The rains of summer join together.
-let us arrange these flowers
+captains swore grand conquest
-Mountain-top jewels
+These dark hands of life